SummittDweller/convert-ESRI-Shapefile-to-ZoneCatcher-GPX/README.md

 ```

 The script will automatically:
-1. Create a virtual environment if it doesn't exist
+1. Create a virtual environment (`.venv`) if it doesn't exist
-2. Install required dependencies
+2. Install required dependencies from `python-requirements.txt`
 3. Run the conversion script

 ### Manual Setup